Navigating Career Change and Transitions: Is a Career Coach Your Compass?

 Some of the Signs of Needed Change:

-• Lack of Passion and Engagement: When your work no longer excites you or feels meaningful, it can lead to a lack of engagement, which is detrimental to both your professional and personal life.
+• Lack of Passion and Engagement: When your work no longer excites you or feels meaningful, it can lead to a lack of engagement, which is detrimental to your professional and personal life.

 • Misalignment with Personal Values and Goals: If your job conflicts with your core values or doesn't align with your long-term personal and professional goals, it might be time to reconsider your career path.